We have previously looked the command

 -I parameter can be provided to ignore casesensitivity like below.
 In the example below, we can see that there is an instance of

 watch .
 We will kill by providing uppercase

 $ killall -I WATCH

-As we know every Linux process have a owner user name.
+As we know every Linux process has an owner user name.
 Killall command supports killing processes according to their user names.
 Keep in mind that this will kill all processes of the specified user.
-In this examples we want to kill user name
+In these examples we want to kill user name

 $ killall -u ismail

-As we see we have killed also our ssh session which user name was ismail too.
+As we see we have killed also our ssh session which the user name was ismail too.

 Kill According To Process Group Name

-As we know every Linux process have a owner group name.
-And this feature is same as killing according to user name.
+As we know every Linux process has an owner group name.
+And this feature is the same as killing according to the user name.
 We only provide the group name of the processes with the

 -g option like below.